kaz-utashiro/greple-charcode/README.md

     rightmost column; `0` means no align; if a value of `2` or greater is given, it aligns to that numbered column.

+    _column_ can be negative; if `-1` is specified, align to the same column for all lines.
+If `-2` is specified, align to the longest line length, regardless of match position.

 - **--**\[**no-**\]**split**

     If a pattern matching multiple characters is given, annotate each